 Send assistants an offer letter by email (we will provide a template for this).
 If your language assistant is from a Latin American country, China or Canada, please copy the address below into your email as we require this for visa purposes - languageassistants.UK@britishcouncil.org

-If you are sharing a language assistant, please plan thoroughly to ensure the sharing arrangements are suitable for all schools.
+If you are sharing a language assistant, please plan thoroughly to ensure the sharing arrangements are suitable for all institutions.
 It is also important to ensure timetables and travel arrangements for language assistants are reasonable and agreed with the language assistant.

 Please keep in touch with your language assistant(s) to help them plan any accommodation, travel etc.